 It’s not uncommon to experience a burning sensation in your chest after eating a big meal or drinking a cup of coffee.
 However, if your acid reflux occurs weekly, then you may have gastroesophageal reflux disease (GERD).
-The gastroenterology experts at Digestive Disease Care with six New York offices in Lake Success, East Setauket, Mineola, and Hicksville in Long Island, and Forest Hills and Jamaica in Queens, specialize in the diagnosis and treatment of acid reflux, developing treatment plans that address the underlying cause of your symptoms.
+The gastroenterology experts at Digestive Disease Care with New York offices in Babylon, Lake Success, East Setauket, Mineola, and Jericho in Long Island, and Forest Hills and Jamaica in Queens, specialize in the diagnosis and treatment of acid reflux, developing treatment plans that address the underlying cause of your symptoms.
 To schedule an appointment, call or book online today.

 Acid reflux, also known as gastroesophageal reflux (GER), occurs when the acidic contents from your stomach reflux up into your esophagus, causing a burning sensation best known as heartburn.

 Typically, the ring of muscles that separate your esophagus and stomach, or lower esophageal sphincter (LES), creates a tight seal that protects your esophagus from the acidic contents of your stomach.
 However, if your LES muscles are weak or it relaxes when it shouldn’t, then acid reflux occurs.